mansj/enable-media-replace/readme.txt

 = 3.1 =
 * Got rid of some pesky old code, and added some better filtering options, thanks to GitHub users speerface, aaemnnosttv, and ururk
-* Brand new, shiny code to replace other image sizes in embeded media, thanks to GitHub user ianmjones!
+* Brand new, shiny code to replace other image sizes in embedded media, thanks to GitHub user ianmjones!
 * Tested with WP 4.8

 = 3.0.6 =